1. CURE, with the help of an anonymous donor, brought the EPIC Theatre Ensemble to

 The ensemble presented a short play and engaged the MHS students in a workshop afterwards.

-CURE screened 13th, by Ava DuVernay in October 2018 at The Larchmont Avenue Church.
+2. CURE screened 13th, by Ava DuVernay in October 2018 at The Larchmont Avenue Church.
 Our guest speaker was Baz Dreisinger, founder of John Jay College's prison to college pipeline and author of Incarceration Nations.
 We highly recommend this documentary easily found on Netflix if you are looking to understand how the criminal justice system continues to oppress people of color.
-(PICTURES TO COME)>

-The Voracious Reader Book Shop in Larchmont, owned by Francine Lucidon, hosted CURE's reading of NOT MY IDEA.
+3. The Voracious Reader Book Shop in Larchmont, owned by Francine Lucidon, hosted CURE's reading of Not My Idea.
 This children's book by Anastasia Higginbotham looks at whiteness and racism through a child's eyes.
 Robin Alpern, from the Center For The Study of White American Culture, facilitated the event.

 33rd Dr. Martin Luther King, Jr. Commemoration.